top of page

 Don't Drink Alcohol While Driving the Boat

 Many boating accidents occur with alcohol involved.
-The driver of the boat should not drink while driving and the passengers may also take precautions in how much they consume, as well.
+The driver of the boat should not drink while driving, and the passengers may also take precautions in how much they consume, as well.

 Know CPR